- How can we restore a CJE environment when it is in a bad state?

 nslookup cluster.example.com nslookup mesos.cluster.example.com nslookup marathon.cluster.example.com

-curl command to access Mesos URL e.g.
+curl command to access a questionable URL, e.g. the Mesos service

 curl -IvL mesos.cluster.example.com